Home

 • Different herbaria arrange their plants following different classification systems, often out of date for bamboos, making species hard to find

-• As long-term sterile preservation of the specimens is of paramount importance, fresh material is not allowed in the herbarium for direct comparison, because it could harbour pests
+• As long-term preservation of the specimens is of paramount importance, fresh material is not allowed in the herbarium for direct comparison, because it could harbour pests

 • Herbarium material is fragile, and staff are cautious about allowing too much handling, as it has to be stored indefinitely

-dutch herbaria databasedutch herbaria database
+Dutch herbaria database